Keen Software House: VRAGE

 Keen Software House developed and utilizes a video game engine called VRAGE.
 VRAGE stands for "volumetric rage" and/or "voxel rage".

 The first iteration of VRAGE, VRAGE 1.0, was built and tailored specifically for Miner Wars 2081 and the game's need for destructible voxel terrain and an open-world.
 With the open source release in 2013 of Miner Wars 2081, the VRAGE 1.0 engine was also open sourced, under a restrictive commercial license.
 The second iteration of the engine, VRAGE 2.0 is the latest version and powers the studio's latest games, Space Engineers and Medieval Engineers while VRAGE 3.0 is a core feature of Space Engineers 2, planned to release on January 27, 2025.

 VRAGE 2.0's core feature is volumetricity within the environment.
 Volumetric objects are structures composed of block-like modules interlocked in a grid.
 Volumetric objects behave like real physical objects with mass, inertia and velocity.
 Individual modules have real volume and storage capacity and can be assembled, disassembled, deformed and destroyed.
 Due to Medieval Engineers development, VRAGE received a fresh upgrade: structural integrity and DirectX 11 rendering.

 On April 25, 2022, Marek Rosa announced that VRAGE 3.0 is expected to add volumetric water on a planetary scale, with support for flow simulation, gravity, pressure, buoyancy, and surface tension, with regular development updates being shown in the company's bi-weekly newsletter.

 Controversies

 Medieval Engineers

 On March 17, 2020, Keen announced that Medieval Engineers would leave the Early Access stage, even though the game had no major updates since February 2019, and with only an update to fix major bugs and stabilisation on release date.
 This caused an uproar in the Medieval Engineers community, causing players to leave many negative reviews.
 The game received an 85 percent negative review rating in March 2020.
-Medieval Engineers development was restarted in April 2022 as 'Community Edition' by team of community volunteers.
+Medieval Engineers development was restarted in April 2022 as 'Community Edition' by a team of community volunteers.